Our verdict

 Surefooted strides, even in wet conditions

-Runners also appreciated the WR26’s new outsole and its more continuous and interconnected rubber coverage, saying it has led to better traction and added rigidity.
+We also appreciated the WR26’s new outsole and its more continuous and interconnected rubber coverage.
+We believe that this resulted in better traction and added wear resistance.

 mizuno-wave-rider-26-outsole-view.JPG